-- Encoding The encoding used to compress the video.
-See the IANA MIME Type Name reference for a full list of values. - Resolution The pixel resolution of the encoded video data.

-- Quality Determines the quality of the video.
+- Encoding The Video Media Subtype used to compress the video.
+See the [IANA Media Type Reference] for a full list of values. - Resolution The pixel resolution of the encoded video data. - Quality Determines the quality of the video.
 A high value within supported quality range means higher quality. - RateControl Defines parameters to configure the bitrate [kbps] as well as an EncodingInterval parameter (Interval at which images are encoded and transmitted) and a TargetFrameRate [fps] parameter to configure the output framerate. - Encoding profile and GOV length [frame].